modelsbymike3d/arbootcampLandingpage/src/landing/lens-studio/freckles.md

 ---
-title: Make freckles in Lens Studio
+title: Freckles in Lens Studio
 description: Want to add freckles to your Snapchat lenses/filters?
 Fortunately there are several different ways you can do this using Lens Studio.
 path: /lens-studio/freckles
 image: /landing/freckles.jpg